it3xl/WPF-app-Single-Instance-in-one-line-of-code/README.md

 I heard that others evolved my approach significantly.<br/>
 Look out to those projects too.

-But this project will stay small and simple as the initial idea.<br/>

 P.S.: Consider a string-name passes to EventWaitHandle as something vulnerable.<br/>
+Rename it.
-It's your turn for improves )
+And now it is your turn to make improvements )